 2 – Cold Weather

 Cold weather can definitely cause your African violet to have a number of different problems.
-If the weather has taken a turn and things are quite cold now, then you might notice that your plant will curl its leaves in response.
+If the weather has taken a turn and things are quite cold now, you might notice that your plant will curl its leaves in response.

 African violets are usually going to thrive in temperatures of around 70 degrees Fahrenheit during the day, and they also don’t want the temperature at night to get much cooler than this.

-If your African violets are outside, then they will definitely be in danger of having issues such as leaf curling.
+If your African violets are outside, they will definitely be in danger of having issues such as leaf curling.
 Even when nights start to get as cool as 50 degrees Fahrenheit, it’s going to present problems.

-When your plant is out in the cold for longer periods of time, then it’s going to start to get brittle and you might notice the leaves curling under.
+When your plant is out in the cold for longer periods of time, it’s going to start to get brittle and you might notice the leaves curling under.

 There are other signs that your African violets are too cold that you can look out for as well.
 You might notice that the leaves will have extra fur on them when the plant is too cold.